kdeldycke/e107-importer/readme.txt

 * Add BBCode support to news content.

 = 0.1 =
-* First draft of e107 to Wordpress importer.
+* First draft of e107 to WordPress importer.

 == Upgrade Notice ==